Princess Tea Party

 Inside, announce a cooking party!
 Ask your guests to arrive in plain

-the theme.
-Announce that they will together be making some of the
+with the theme.
+Announce that they will together be making some of

-finger foods as their fun activity.
-Let the parents know what they will
+the finger foods as their fun activity.
+Let the parents know what

-be making, and word it in such a way that it will feel like a craft.
+they will be making, and word it in such a way that it will feel

-For instance, instead of saying simply "fruit on a stick", say "Your
+like a craft.
+For instance, instead of saying simply "fruit on a

-stress how their child will learn some fun and healthy snack making
+and stress how their child will learn some fun and healthy snack

-skills.
-If you leave out some information, some people could make the
+making skills.
+If you leave out some information, some people could

 Setting the Royal Table

-the proper tools necessary to make their food – a plate and a butter
+with the proper tools necessary to make their food - a plate and a

-knife, for instance.
-Allow refreshments like iced tea or juice to be
+butter knife, for instance.
+Allow refreshments like iced tea or

-served while they make their food, but don't yet lay out any of the
+juice to be served while they make their food, but don't yet lay out

-baking you have previously prepared.
-It will only increase the clutter,
+any of the baking you have previously prepared.
+It will only

 Set out all the ingredients necessary to make the first snack.
 (When